war-man/CosmosCMS.Editor/README.md

 [![License: State of California](https://img.shields.io/static/v1?label=License&message=Cosmos%20CMS%20(Editor)&color=brightgreen)](https://github.com/StateOfCalifornia/CosmosCMS.Editor/edit/main/LICENSE.md)

-_*Please Note:* Each C/CMS websites is actually made up of two parts--and two repositories.
+_*Please Note:* Each Cosmos CMS website is actually made up of two parts--and two repositories.
 This repository is for the "Editor."
 This application is used to create and edit web content.
 The other is the ["Publisher"](https://github.com/StateOfCalifornia/CosmosCMS.Publisher), and it is the forward-facing website that hosts the website that the public sees._

-Cosmos CMS is a [ASP.NET Core (v.5)](https://docs.microsoft.com/en-us/aspnet/core/release-notes/aspnetcore-5.0?view=aspnetcore-5.0) [Web Content Management System](https://en.wikipedia.org/wiki/Web_content_management_system) built with lessons-learned by the staff of the [California Department of Technology](https://cdt.ca.gov) with regards to building websites for state emergencies.
+Cosmos CMS (C/CMS) is a [ASP.NET Core (v.5)](https://docs.microsoft.com/en-us/aspnet/core/release-notes/aspnetcore-5.0?view=aspnetcore-5.0) hybrid Web Content Management System (CMS).
+It is a "hybrid" because of it's extremely open architecture allows for [mashups](https://en.wikipedia.org/wiki/Mashup_(web_application_hybrid)).
+Combine this CMS with your own functionality and integrations.

+## Cloud-first Design

 C/CMS is built for [the cloud](https://cosmos.azureedge.net/), and makes use of services such as: